yvele/poosh/packages/poosh-plugin-s3/README.md

 ## Samples

-A single default remote option in a single string:
+A single default remote option with a [S3 endpoint][s3-endpoint] as a single string:

 ```json5
 {